piux2/learn_gno/index.md

 Transaction

-## Play on gnoland

-Let's interact with some of the contracts on goland.

-## Build on gnoland
+## Build

+What to build on gnoland?

-Why do we want to build on gnoland?
+How to build on gnoland?